ponylang/pony-patterns/content/code-sharing/inheritance.md

 ---
 ## Problem

 You want to share code between classes (or actors), but Pony doesn't have inheritance.
 What's an enterprising programmer to do?
-Pony is object-oriented and object-orientation means inheritance right?
+Pony is object-oriented and object-orientation means inheritance, right?

 Pony believes in "composition over inheritance" so, inheritance isn't available.
 However, this doesn't mean that you can't share implementation across differing types.
 Enter [default implementations on traits and interfaces](https://tutorial.ponylang.io/types/traits-and-interfaces.html).